Gmugra/net.cactusthorn.routing/README.md

 and [Dagger 2](https://dagger.dev) for dependency injection and as the basis for the _ComponentProvider_.

 More or less there are examples of everything:
-Various "simple" requests, JSON, File uploading (multipart/form-data), HTML with Thymeleaf, Scopes.
+Various "simple" requests, JSON, File uploading (multipart/form-data), HTML with Thymeleaf, Scopes, parameters validation with javax.validation

-## Developing status
+##  Features
-It's full functional.

-The library is supporting:
 1. @Path for class and/or method (regular expressions support; routing priority like in JAX-RS)
 1. @GET @POST and so on
 1. Types converting for: